TylerTemp/SaintsField/README.md

 4. Allow paging for large dictionary
 5. Allow inherence to add some custom attributes, especually with auto getters to gain the auto-fulfill ability.

-This is very like [Serialized Dictionary](https://assetstore.unity.com/packages/tools/utilities/serialized-dictionary-243052) with differences: `SaintsDictionaryBase` allows you to customize the dictionary behavior, for example, together with `GetComponentInChildren`, you can allow auto-fulfill.

-In short, if you don't need the custom attributes ability, it's suggested to use [Serialized Dictionary](https://assetstore.unity.com/packages/tools/utilities/serialized-dictionary-243052) instead.

 Basic usage:

 ```csharp